cockroachdb/docs/src/current/cockroachcloud/troubleshooting-page.md

 <h4>Solution</h4>

-If you are experiencing persistent access issues, ensure password configurations are correct or [contact support](https://support.cockroachlabs.com/).
+If you are experiencing access issues, ensure that the password is correct.
+If the problem persists, [contact support](https://support.cockroachlabs.com/).

 ### Hanging or stuck queries